Legend of the Guardians: The Owls of Ga’hoole

 The owl couple has three owlets.
 The first two are named Soren (Sturgess) and Kludd (Kwanten).
 The third is Eglantine (oh, how you’ll shine!
 Your lot and my lot have got to combine!
 Bedknobs and Broomsticks reference!).
 I presume Eglantine is from a later clutch; that would explain her age difference with Soren and Kludd, though it doesn’t explain why Soren and Kludd have Australian accents and Eglantine has an American one.
 Though Sturgess and Kwanten do decent voice acting, they are far too old for their parts; they were both in their early-to-mid-thirties, and they’re trying to voice owls who would probably be tweens in human years.
 This is especially true of Sturgess, who’s clearly faking a voice that is a soft, smooth high tenor and the cliché hero voice.
 The owl family also has a snake nursemaid named Mrs. Plithiver, Mrs. P (Margoyles) for short.
-Through our first exposition dump, we learn that Soren is the common starry-eyed social everyman who dreams of doing more with his life and possible becoming a hero, and that Kludd is a skeptical pessimist who harbors a deep-seated envy for his brother’s affability and natural skill.
+Through our first exposition dump, we learn that Soren is the common starry-eyed social everyman who dreams of doing more with his life and possibly becoming a hero, and that Kludd is a skeptical pessimist who harbors a deep-seated envy for his brother’s affability and natural skill.
 Gee, I wonder if he’s eventually going to turn evil.
 Such is shown when their father starts teaching them to glide down from branch to branch, with Kludd having difficulties and Soren picking it up rather easily.
 More exposition deals with what the guardians of the Ga’hoole tree are, and we even hear one of the legends: of the Battle of the Ice Claws, in which the great Lyze of Kiel defeated the leader of an army of evil owls, ripping off much of his face.
 This evil owl would go on to wear a large metal mask to hide his face, taking on the moniker of Metal Beak.
 The army he led was known as the Pure Ones, and they consisted only of Tyto owls (barn owls), who sought to bring all owldom under their rule, as they believed that they were the greatest of all owls.
 Obviously these will be the villains of this movie eventually, but do they have better motivation than just being really, really racist Nazi wannabes?

 Soren and Kludd decide to fit in a little extra practice before they go to sleep that morning (because owls are nocturnal), because that totally won’t go wrong.
-They screw up and fall all the way to the ground.
+Of course, they screw up and fall all the way to the ground.
 After an attack by what I can only presume is a Tasmanian devil (no, not the one from Looney Tunes), two owls snatch them and carry them away.
 These two owls are named Jutt and Jatt.
 Are they supposed to be twins or something?
 These two are annoying.
 Kludd almost gets away, but fails.

 Eventually they encounter a large group of other owls, also with kidnapped owlets in tow.
 Soren meets an elf owl named Gylfie (Barclay), who is being carried by another owl named Grimble (Weaving.
 Why the dual role?
 Is Grimble eventually going to take pity on Soren and become almost a father figure to him?).
 As the characters talk to each other, I find myself noticing that though the natural Australian accents are tolerable, the faked ones are aggravating.

 The horde eventually arrives at some foggy, mountainous, rocky area that I guess is supposed to be some sort of naturally formed fortress featuring a lot of stuff that apparently these owls actually built.
 I have no idea how these owls have been able to build all this.
 Some of the owls are even wearing metal helmets and metal claws.
 How have these owls learned how to make fire?
 How have these owls learned how to mine raw ore, refine it, and forge it into armor?
 The kidnapped owlets are herded into the center of some sort of room.
 Soren shields Gylfie (why?
-Because she’s tiny?) as Jutt, Jatt, and Grimble explain that the owlets are at some place called Saint Aegolius and that they will be split into two groups: soldiers and pickers.
+Because she’s tiny?) as Jutt, Jatt, and Grimble explain that the owlets are at some place called Saint Aegolius (uh-jee-lee-us) and that they will be split into two groups: soldiers and pickers.
 A soldier’s job is self-explanatory, but what do pickers do?
 We see a white Tyto owl fly in.
 She introduces herself as Nyra (Mirren), mate to the Lord High Tyto, who is the leader of the Pure Ones and obviously Metal Beak.
 With the way she poises herself and looks down her beak at every owl in the room, she immediately comes off as stuck-up, haughty, snooty, conceited, and arrogant.
 When Gylfie speaks out, Nyra hops down from her perch toward her.
 When Soren tries to shield Gylfie, Nyra addresses him as a fellow Tyto and tells him to step away from Gylfie, who she addresses as a “piece of felt”.
 So owls know how to make fabric?
 Soren refuses, and Nyra scornfully assigns him and Gylfie to be pickers, having Jutt and Jatt take them away.
 Soren asks what will become of Kludd.
 Nyra asks Kludd if he wants to join his brother, but he turns away.
 Oooookay, could Kludd’s disdain for Soren have been more developed?
 This betrayal was not earned, as thus far, the only conflict between Soren and Kludd has been Kludd’s pessimism, skepticism of the Ga’hoole legends, and jealousy of his brother’s natural skill.
 Come on.

 The next morning, Soren and Gylfie notice that the rest of the owlets have been moon blinked.
 The owlets are herded out of the room, and Soren and Gylfie attempt to act like they’ve been moon blinked.
 But this is verbally communicated between them, and I’m amazed that none of the guards have noticed that they haven’t been moon blinked.
 Also, Gylfie thinks that acting moon blinked means walking stiffly with her wings outstretched.
 In fact, Grimble even notices this as well as Soren’s clearly-not-moon-blinked eyes, but he lets them by.
 He’s going to help them escape later, isn’t he?
 The owlets are lined up.